tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.4.3 =
+* Removed more deprecated PHP syntax that was triggering a warning message.
+* Updated Wordpress compatibility

 = 3.4.2 =
 * Removed deprecated PHP syntax that was triggering a warning message.